varya/bem-articles-tmp/start-from-project-stub.en.md

         </body>
     </html>

-Then, create `b-page` block in CSS technology to style the resulting markup.
+Then, implement the `b-page` block in CSS technology to style the resulting markup.

     $ bem create -l desktop.blocks/ -T css -b b-page

-Do not hesitate to copy prepared CSS code for the newborn `desktop.blocks/b-page/b-page.css` file form here: https://gist.github.com/4175763
+Copy CSS code for the newborn `desktop.blocks/b-page/b-page.css` file from here: https://gist.github.com/4175763

-Define `border` property for `head` block, so that you can see where it is.
+Define a `border` property for the `head` block so that its placement would be visible.

     $ bem create -l desktop.blocks/ -T css -b head

-Again, you can borrow the content for `desktop.blocks/head/head.css` file from
+Again, you can borrow contents for `desktop.blocks/head/head.css` file from
 here: https://gist.github.com/4175776.

 <img src="http://img-fotki.yandex.ru/get/6505/14441195.26/0_6f0bc_d000a7a2_L.jpg"
-width="500" height="129" title="Borderd header" alt="Bordered header" border="0"/>
+width="500" height="129" title="Bordered header" alt="Bordered header" border="0"/>

 ## BEMHTML templates
-You can use BEMHTML templates not only for declaring output HTML tags but also for gerenating additional markup respondent of view.
+You can use BEMHTML templates not only to declare the HTML tags to output but also to generate additional markup depending on view.

-Just to play with it, let's place  a list of goods into the page.
-It is a separate `goods` block declared in BEMJSON page description and containing all the neccessary data.
+Just to get the idea, let's place a list of goods into the page.
+It is a separate `goods` block declared in a BEMJSON page description and containing all the neccessary data.

     {